-Blendtec has been making changes to how they name their home blender packages.
+Blendtec has made changes to how they name their home blender packages.
 This has been creating some confusion and bringing up questions for many Blendtec shoppers.
-Here you can learn the difference between the Blendtec blenders that you can buy - the two models, Blendtec Total Blender and Blendtec HP3 Home blender and the difference between the jars, the FourSide and the WildSide.
+Here you can learn the difference between the Blendtec blenders that you can buy and the difference between the jars, the FourSide and the WildSide.

 FourSide refers only to the container that comes with the the Blendtec blender that you purchase.
-This is the same whether you buy the Total Blender, Designer Series or the HP3A Home blender.
+This is the same whether you buy the Total Blender, Designer Series, or any other home blender model.
 The FourSide is the name of Blendtec's two-quart container.
 It is BPA-Free and the blade that comes with it is ~ 3 inches in diameter.
 Prior to May of 2011, this pitcher did not have a name.
 So when you purchased a Blendtec with this jar, you purchased the "Basic" - which now has naturally been renamed to the Blendtec FourSide.
 Blendtec named this jar the FourSide because of its square design with four sides.

+This package has been discontinued by Blendtec but can sometimes be found.
+Thankfully, all jars are available for purchase separately so you can make a 'combo" from any purchase if desired.
 The Blendtec Combo (aka WildSide Combo) is the easiest of all the packages to understand now that you know what FourSide and WildSide really means.
-It refers to the Blendtec blender package that contains both jars, the FourSide and the WildSide together, again, no matter if you buy the Designer Series, Total Blender or the HP3A blender.
+It refers to the Blendtec blender package that contains both jars, the FourSide and the WildSide together, again, no matter the model you buy.
 This tends to be popular with folks who blend a lot and not only want to take advantage of having two blending jars but also want the ability to blend large volumes that the WildSide allows while having the FourSide for convenient smaller blends.

 There are only two differences between the Blendtec Total Blender and the Blendtec HP3A Home Blender.
 First, the Total Blender can ONLY be purchased directly from Blendtec and on occasion, a few big-box stores that they have private contracts with like Costco, Sam's Club, BJ's and the like.
 The Blendtec HP3A Home blender is sold through authorized dealers, like Beyond Blenders.